-1 Foremost among religious scholars, Syed Abul Ala Maudoodi who wrote an extremely persuasive book 'Sud' (interest) in Urdu language in 1961.
+(1) Foremost among religious scholars, Syed Abul Ala Maudoodi who wrote an extremely persuasive book 'Sud' (interest) in Urdu language in 1961.
 In his seminal work, Muslim Economic Thinking (1980), M.N.
-Siddiqi mentions a number of early contributors including Muhammad Uzair, Baqir Al- Sadr, Abu Saud, Ahmad al-Najjar among others.
+Siddiqi mentions a number of early contributors including Muhammad Uzair, Baqir Al-Sadr, Abu Saud, Ahmad al-Najjar among others.
 The fourth to sixth decades of the twentieth century could be regarded as the early or the first stage of Islamic banking movement.

-2 For example Fazlur Rahman (1969) argued that the riba prohibited by the Quran was the doubling and quadrupling riba of jahiliya.
+(2) For example Fazlur Rahman (1969) argued that the riba prohibited by the Quran was the doubling and quadrupling riba of jahiliya.

-were generally trained in the western traditions.3 They were quite certain that Islamic banking could be established through a two tier profit and loss sharing arrangements; on one hand between banks and fund providers, and on the other between banks and fund users.
+In the next phase, the movement of Islamic banking and arguments in favor of practical application of Islamic banking was taken over by Islamic economists who were generally trained in the western traditions.3 They were quite certain that Islamic banking could be established through a two tier profit and loss sharing arrangements; on one hand between banks and fund providers, and on the other between banks and fund users.
 Most of the writings at this stage, even though very influential and persuasive, remained pedagogical and lacked the kind of mathematical rigor that had become the hall mark of modern macro and monetary economics.4 Nevertheless, the arguments were well received by Islamic political movements in different Muslim countries including Sudan, Pakistan and Iran that saw installation of new governments through powerful pro-Islamic political organizations.
 Apparently, the governments were serious and also in a haste to establish Islamic banking at the country level.

 The consideration of having an entire economy based on profit and loss sharing banking required a thorough analysis of its macroeconomic effects and an appropriate monetary policy.
 Fortunately, at this third stage some of the best minds among Muslim economists working in the prestigious western institutions were attracted.
 It brought the kind of rigor hitherto lacking in the theoretical analysis of Islamic banking.
-Several attempts were made to model a profit and loss sharing banking system often using a variant of IS-LM or a related model of conventional macro / monetary economics.
-A general conclusion of these models was that a banking system based on profit and loss sharing would not create any problem for conducting traditional monetary policies of controlling money supply for price stabilization or other macroeconomic goals.
+Several attempts were made to model a profit and loss sharing banking system often using a variant of IS-LM or a related model of conventional macro / monetary economics.5 A general conclusion of these models was that a banking system based on profit and loss sharing would not create any problem for conducting traditional monetary policies of controlling money supply for price stabilization or other macroeconomic goals.
 It was further shown how a banking system based on profit and loss sharing mechanism would be inherently more stable and could also lead to a more desirable distribution of income.
 Most of these technical contributions came during 1980-1995.